-Will there be a new processor on the AirPods Pro 2?
-All signs point to no, meaning the H1 chip will likely power these tiny noise-cancellers.
-At least you’re still getting improved audio latency, battery management (50 percent more talk time), and connectivity, along with hands-free “Hey Siri” support and Audio Share to hear music on two sets of AirPods or Beats headphones from one audio source.
+All signs point to the H1 chip likely powering the AirPods Pro 2.
+If true, then at least you know what’s coming: improved audio latency, battery management (50 percent more talk time), and connectivity, along with hands-free “Hey Siri” support and Audio Share to hear music on two sets of AirPods or Beats headphones from one audio source.

 As for what’s new or has received little attention?
 Let’s see.
 One DigiTimes report indicates that biometrics sensors may be used on the AirPods Pro 2.
 Combined with other components, this would open the door for new health-based features: a step counter, motion detection, and heart rate monitoring are just a few examples.

 A tweet from regular Apple leaker LeaksApplePro also corroborates this report with news Apple will be adding ambient light sensors to the AirPods Pro 2.
 Similar sensors have been used to monitor heart rate in other wireless earbuds like Samsung's original Gear IconX.
 That said they appear to have fallen out of fashion more recently thanks to their heavy power consumption.